Characteristic Classes of Cameral Covers: Introduction

 In this text we will ask topological questions about algebraic objects.
 This involves taking complex realizations, and we mostly leave this implicit.
 In particular, $H^*(X, \kappa)$ means cohomology of the complex realization.

 \textbf{Acknowledgments:} The question answered here was raised by Dima Arinkin and Roman Fedorov.
-Thanks to them, as well as to Daniel Erman and Steven Sam, for many valuable suggestions on the content and presentation of this text. \iftoggle{arXiv}{The main ideas of \cref{lemGroupProp} and \cref{corKstrata} are due to Dima Arinkin.}{} The author was partially supported by NSF grants DMS-1452276 and DMS-1502553.
+Thanks to them, as well as to Daniel Erman, Steven Sam and the anonymous reviewers of the first 7 sections, for valuable suggestions and corrections.